A modular framework for functions of Knopp and indefinite binary quadratic forms: Introduction and statement of results

-Here we construct such completions explicitly.
+In this paper, we construct such completions explicitly.
 Firstly, we note that the final sum appearing in \eqref{eq:psitransf} is finite, because $b^2+4\vt{ac}=D>0$ has only finitely many integral solutions.
-This leads to Knopp's modular integrals with rational period functions \cite{knopp78}.
+This leads to Knopp's modular integrals with rational period functions \cites{knopp78, knopp81}.
 Roughly speaking, period polynomials describe the obstruction of modularity of Eichler integrals \cite{eichler} (defined in \eqref{eq:Eichlerdef}) of cusp forms, and Knopp generalized this notion to rational functions instead of polynomials.
 Such functions are called {\it modular integrals}.
-Parson \cite{parson} defined such modular integrals by
+Parson \cite{parson} constructed such modular integrals explicitly by letting

-and we recall her result on the $\varphi_{k+1,D}$'s in Lemma \ref{lem:phitransf}.
+and we recall her result on the $\varphi_{k+1,D}$ in Lemma \ref{lem:phitransf}.
 Secondly, we define

-for $w\in\C\setminus\R$, $Q \in \Qc_D$, as well as the functions
+for $w\in\C\setminus\R$, $Q \in \Qc_d$ ($d \in \Z$), as well as the functions